BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 **Note**:The list "gene_targets.txt" containing the 2653 cgMLST target genes with the path to the schema_seed folder”

 This command will release the output in the folder: ```results/```

-## Step 8.6: A master directory to run ChewBBACA

-A master directory ```Analyze_genomes/``` containing the folders that are needed to run ChewBBACA with the 2653 cgMLST target genes was created as an example.
-This folder contains a directory called ```example_genomes/``` representing the folder of the genomes to be typed.
-The second folder is the ```example_schema_seed/``` representing the ```schema_seed/``` folder that must be downloaded.
-In addition to two “gene_targets.txt” files containing the 2653 target genes of cgMLST and the file "PA01.trn" which is the prodigal's trained file to recognize CDs.

 ## Step 9: Analyze the results